 West Vancouver’s Seawall

-If you’re looking for a place for a stroll, the seawall here is highly recommended!
-From Dundarave Beach to John Lawson Park, the walk is about half an hour one-way.
+If you’re looking for a place for a stroll, the seawall is highly recommended!
+The walk is about half an hour one-way from Dundarave Beach to John Lawson Park.

 The Beach House Restaurant

 At the waterfront in Dundarave is the Beach House Restaurant, one of the best restaurants in the area and well worth a visit.
-The Beach House is in a landmark building and has a heated outdoor patio overlooking the ocean and Dundarave Pier.
+The Beach House is in a landmark building.
+It has a heated outdoor patio overlooking the ocean and Dundarave Pier.
 Interestingly, the venue is part of the Earls chain of restaurants and boasts a wine list of just over 100 wines.

-The Beach House makes a great destination after a walk along the seawall, after an afternoon at the beach, after some fishing on the pier, or while enjoying an evening out while the kids swim a number of blocks down the street at the West Vancouver Aquatic Centre, which has one of the Lower Mainland’s best indoor swimming pools for children and families.
+The Beach House makes a great destination after various activities.
+This may include a walk along the seawall, an afternoon at the beach and fishing on the pier.
+The restaurant also makes for an enjoying an evening out while the kids swim down the street at the West Vancouver Aquatic Centre.
+This facility has one of the Lower Mainland’s best indoor swimming pools for children and families.

 Dundarave Beach and Seawall Video